-The concept of group interviews, or "cattle calls" as I like to call them, is not new and seems to be used frequently by airlines, chiropractic practices, and of course, reality TV show casting.
-However, Southwest Airlines has found more ways to control the interview.
+The concept of group interviews -- or "cattle calls" as I like to call them -- is not new and seems to be used frequently by airlines, chiropractic practices, and of course, reality TV show casting.

 Paying attention, operating with courtesy and professionalism at all communication points, and recognizing that everything you do or say will make an impression about you, are the critical elements of success in this type of interview.